JCC Maccabi Youth Games

 The JCC Maccabi Games is an Olympic style event held annually for Jewish youth between the ages of 13 and 17, hosted by JCC Association of North America.
 It is the largest Jewish youth sporting event in the world.
-Each summer, approximately 3,000 Jewish teen athletes from around the world convene for a week of individual and team athletic competition in one of several host communities in North America.
+Each summer, approximately 3,000 Jewish teen athletes from over 75 communities around the world convene for a week of individual and team athletic competition in one of several host communities in North America.
 The games were first held in 1982 in Memphis, Tennessee, with sponsorship by the Memphis Jewish Community Center.
 More than 500,000 athletes from around the globe have participated in the Games' over 40 year history.
 The JCC Maccabi Games' aim is to foster Jewish identity while developing national interest in Olympic sport through the Jewish Community Center's affiliation with the United States Olympic Committee.

 JCC Maccabi works in partnership with Maccabi World Union, Maccabi Canada and Maccabi USA to create a global experience that provides a springboard for local JCCs to create year-round engagement.